manpages/role./fantasy2.md

-Characters can acquire sources by spending one experience point and options within trees of options for the amount of experience points that is equal to the height of node in the tree which is a parent of the new option.
+Characters can acquire sources by spending one experience point and options within trees of options for the amount of experience points that is equal to the height of new option.

 To pick a source, player fixes one global entity, two major entities and four minor entities.
 Players may choose to strike out two major